Submit your bee artwork to be part of our 2025 'Art for MCR' mural, to mark the 8 year anniversary of the Manchester Arena Attack.

 Physical Artwork Submissions

-If your artwork is something that is better appreciated in person rather than taking a photo of it, for example a sculpture, embroidery, beading, bracelet, flower, etc. we are happy to accept these through the mail!
-Please submit a form below or email us, and we will contact you with the best address to ship to.
+If your artwork is something that is better appreciated in person, we are happy to accept it through the mail!
+Please submit a form below or email us, and we will contact you shortly with the best address to ship to.

 The 2557 Days Project